Skip to content

 As you dive into sourcing on LinkedIn, a few common questions always surface.
 Whether you’re just starting out or trying to level up your recruiting game, getting these cleared up can save you a ton of time and make your searches far more effective.

 One of the first dilemmas recruiters face is whether to post a job or actively hunt for candidates.
-Throwing a job post on your company page is fine—it’s a decent first step.
+Throwing a job post on your company page is fine.
+It’s a decent first step.
 But it’s a passive game.
 You’re essentially just waiting for people to find you, with little control over who sees the post.

 Actively sourcing candidates by searching for profiles puts you in the driver’s seat.
 You get to target the exact skills, titles, and companies you’re after.
 This means you’re spending your time talking to people who are already a great fit, not just whoever happens to be job-hunting at the moment.